romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

   // function to require typescript migration file requireTs(path: string): void;

+  // specify behavior for what to do when no primary key was defined on a table noPrimaryKey?: 'error' | 'warn' | 'ignore'

   // log options, see "log option" in the query builder document log?: boolean | Partial<QueryLogObject>;
   logger?: {